aakriiti2504/PyBer_Analysis/README.md

 ## Results:
-The various differences in the risde-sharing data among different city types are discussed here.
+The various differences in the ride-sharing data among different city types are discussed here.
 The ride sharing data include the total rides, total drivers, total fares, average fare per driver and ride and total fare by city type.
 Using the various functions in Pandas, we could come up with the PyBer dataframe to calculate the total number of rides, fares, drivers and calculate various averages and totals.
 We formatted the dataframe and obtained the following result:
 ![62](https://user-images.githubusercontent.com/23488019/143762915-27207038-e09f-455d-8a6a-601503830dfe.PNG)